cockroachdb/docs/v22.1/security-reference/transport-layer-security.md

 ---
-title: Public Key Infrastructure (PKI) and Transport Layer Security (TLS) in CockroachDB
+title: Public Key Infrastructure (PKI) and Transport Layer Security (TLS)
 summary: Overview of PKI and TLS and how to implement them with CockroachDB
 toc: true
 docs_area: reference.security